 On one hand the farmers have no say over who comes onto their land, builds roads through their paddocks and erects fences to keep them out of their own land… basically the gas companies can do what they like.

 On the other hand, the people who work for the gas companies are just doing their job, trying to earn a living.

 Also, there’s no question the gas companies are bringing money into the region.
 The pub and apartment owners must be rubbing their hands together.
 And service companies must be loving the gas boom too.
 However, you won’t see any service companies in Condamine.
 All the road trains loaded with goods and equipment trundle through town, bringing loads from afar.

 And what’s the long term cost to the community?
 Toxic spills, contaminated water tables, depleting bores, leaking gas wells, methane bubbling out of the Condamine River, industrialisation of prime cropping and beef country… what happens to the locals when their properties are no longer viable?

-Have a look at the map at the bottom of this page, especially to the East of Condamine.
+Zoom in and out on the map below, especially to the East of Condamine (Condamine State Forest for example).
 All of those dots with roads leading to them are CSG wells.
 If that was your land, how would you feel?

 This is a complex issue.
 So far the big gas companies seem to be winning the battle.

 Meeting Some Locals